lRomul/sensorium/README.md

 The primary purpose of the cortex is to smoothly increase the number of channels, which the readouts will further use.

 The building element of the module is a grouped 1D convolution followed by the channel shuffle operation [^12].
-Similar to the core, shortcut connections with stochastic depth are also applied.
-Batch normalization and SiLU were applied the same way as in the core.
+Batch normalization, SiLU activation, and shortcut connections with stochastic depth were applied similarly to the core.

 #### Hyperparameters

 Hyperparameters of the cortex were also important:
-* Convolution with two groups and kernel size one.
-Bigger kernel size over temporal dimension has not led to better results.
+* Convolution with two groups and kernel size one (bigger kernel size over temporal dimension has not led to better results).
 * Three layers with 1024, 2048, and 4096 channels.

 As you can see, the number of channels is quite large.